bstachmann/ubuntu-dev/README.md

 * `heavy` - things that may take long, e.g. installing TexLive.
 * `configure` - configuring the environment

-If everything is installed and you want to try some configuration changes.
+If everything is installed and you want to try some configuration changes, just run:

-    ./run-ansible.sh --tasks configure
+    ./run-ansible.sh --tags configure